xabierblanch/RasPi-System/README.md

 Contact: xabierblanch@gmail.com<br/>

 Codes and scripts programmed for the correct operation of RasPi systems installed in Puigcercós (Catalunya).

-Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD)
+Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD).
+All these codes are developed for a particular case, some modifications will be necessary.
+If you use these codes or if they inspire you in your work, please share it with me :D (And cite it correctly).

 How to cite:
 -----
-Pending publication (PhD thesis)
+* Pending publication (PhD thesis)

+* Blanch, X.; Abellan, A.; Guinau, M. Point Cloud Stacking: A Workflow to Enhance 3D Monitoring Capabilities Using Time-Lapse Cameras.
+Remote Sens.
+2020, 12, 1240. https://doi.org/10.3390/rs12081240

 Image:
 -----